Sophie of Württemberg: Crown princess

-Sophie married her maternal first cousin, the future Prince of Orange (later King William III), in Stuttgart on 18 June 1839 with the idea that she would in the end succeed in dominating him.
+Sophie married her maternal first cousin, the future Prince of Orange (later King William III), in Stuttgart on 18 June 1839 with the idea that she would in the end succeed in dominating him, or so her mother-in-law Anna Pavlovna thought.

 The marriage was arranged.
 Her father, while being a liberal progressive in other aspects, still favored dynastic marriages and wished for his daughters to marry monarchs.
 Prior to her marriage, King Otto of Greece and Duke William of Brunswick were possible suitors for Princess Sophie.
 The engagement with the first came to nothing because Princess Sophie's ambitious father had no confidence in the newly established Greek monarchy of Otto.
 Chance prevented a proposal by the second candidate because her father let it be known that Princess Sophie was already betrothed.
-Sophie herself had preferred to marry William of Brunswick, and she stated herself that her marriage to William of the Netherlands was a sacrifice she made to her father.
+Sophie herself had preferred to marry William of Brunswick, and she stated herself that her marriage to William of the Netherlands was a sacrifice she made for her father.

 After the wedding, Sophie and William settled in the Paleis aan het Plein in The Hague.
-Sophie came to have a good relationship to her father-in-law, William II of the Netherlands, as well as to her uncle-in-law Prince Frederick of the Netherlands.
-King William's mother, whom he completely relied on, was totally against the marriage to a daughter of the sister she loathed and treated her daughter-in-law and niece with disdain.
-She and her mother-in-law Anna were never to be on good terms: Anna was also her maternal aunt, but she had never been on good terms with her sister, Sophie's mother, and she had opposed the marriage between Sophie and her son.
+She came to have a good relationship with her father-in-law, William II of the Netherlands, as well as with her uncle-in-law Prince Frederick of the Netherlands.
+Sophie and her mother-in-law Anna, who was also her maternal aunt, were never to be on good terms.
+This was caused on Anna's side by her strong dislike for Sophie's mother.
+Sophie herself heartily disliked and heavily criticized most of her inlaws.

-The marriage between Sophie and William was arranged and never a happy one.
-Their relationship was not improved by the birth of their children, whose upbringing was a constant cause for conflict between their parents.
-William was constantly unfaithful.
-Sophie did not wish to live with him and devoted herself on cultivating her own intellectual interests and the private study of various subjects.
+The marriage of Sophie and William was never a happy one.
+It was not improved by the birth of their children, whose upbringing was a constant cause of conflict between their parents.
+William was constantly unfaithful and disgusted Sophie with his boorish and violent behavior.
+Sophie humiliated William by showcasing her superior intellectual capacities for all to see.
+Their children, particularly the eldest, became pawns in the parental tug-of-war and eventually sided with their mother.
+Over time the relationship worsened further.
+Sophie did not wish to live with her husband and devoted herself to her children (as far as she was allowed), charity, cultivating her own intellectual interests and the private study of various subjects.
 A divorce was contemplated early on, but was continually postponed because it was not seen as suitable for a king and queen.